Why would a doctor start a food blog?

 About the Ugly Duckling Bakery blog

 I was recently listening to a podcast about the loss of biodiversity in the foods we eat, and I realized that I identify with heirloom tomatoes.
 My goal isn’t to write recipes that are the equivalent of artificially ripened but tasteless tomatoes we get year-round.
-We’ll get along if you’d rather eat a tomato that is bursting with summertime flavor but perhaps looks misshapen and imperfect.
+We’ll get along if you’d rather eat a tomato bursting with summertime flavor that’s misshapen and imperfect.
 This tiramisu cake doesn’t look like it came from a commercial bakery, but you won’t complain about how it tastes.

 I try to post new recipes about once a week.
 And lots of things on the site are a work in progress, especially my food photography, so I’m always updating.